enatsek/Debian-Ubuntu/UFWOnDebianUbuntu.md

 ## 1. Firewall Architecture
 ---
 ### 1.1.
 Netfilter
-Netfilter represents a set of hooks for network packets, it is integrated to the Linux kernel.
+Netfilter represents a set of hooks for network packets, it is integrated into the Linux kernel.
 It supplies a framework for packet filtering, NAT, and port translation.

 It is the first (deepest) layer for Linux firewalls.

 ### 1.2.
 Nftables and Iptables
 Nftables, which is the successor of Iptables, is the second layer of  Linux firewalls.
 It can be considered as a generic firewall.
 It allows  defining rulesets based on network packets.

 We can use nftables (or iptables, at the older Linux distros) to supply firewall functionality, but because it is very complex; linux distros supply higher level firewall tools for easy manipulation.

 ### 1.3.
 Ufw
 Ufw is the higher level firewall program supplied by Ubuntu (Canonical).
 Other distros can supply other higher level firewalls (like firewalld and  firewall-cmd from Red Hat).

 <br>